A brief overview

 The A300 became the world’s first twin-engine widebody jet with its commercial service entry during 1974.
 It was followed in the early 1980s by Airbus’ shorter-fuselage A310 derivative, then later that decade by the company’s single-aisle A320 – which has developed into one of the most successful aircraft families in history with the A318, A319, A320 and A321.

 The 1990s saw Airbus introduce its long-range A330/A340 Family, and a new era of airline travel started in 2007 when the 500-plus-seat A380 began commercial operation.
 Responding to market requirements, Airbus launched its A350 XWB twin-engine jetliner in the 2000s.
 The highly-efficient aircraft entered commercial service in 2015, bringing together the very latest in aerodynamics, design and advanced technologies.

-To maintain its competitive edge, Airbus continues to invest in improvements across its market-leading, modern product line – including development of the A320neo (new engine option) version, its A330neo variant and more.
-The company’s international production network also has been significantly expanded over the years, highlighted by its single-aisle final assembly line in Tianjin, China, along with the Airbus U.S. Manufacturing Facility for A320 Family jetliners – the construction of which began in Mobile, Alabama during 2013.
+To maintain its competitive edge, Airbus continues to invest in improvements across its market-leading, modern product line – including development of the A320neo (new engine option) version, the A330neo variant and more.
+The company’s international production network also has been significantly expanded over the years, highlighted by its single-aisle final assembly line in Tianjin, China, along with the Airbus U.S. Manufacturing Facility for A320 Family jetliners – which commenced aircraft assembly operations in 2015.